 I don’t believe in God, yet I can’t imagine Judaism without one.
 I find myself slipping out of Judaism because of this.
 Any suggestions?

 It all depends on what you mean by “God.”
 If you mean the King of the Universe who creates everything, judges everyone, chooses Jews, promises land, makes laws, and writes books, I don’t believe in “God” either.
-If, on the hand, you mean by “God” Reality Itself: everything that has, is, and will be (which is how I understand YHVH, a form of the Hebrew verb “to be”), then I don’t see the problem.
+If on the hand, you mean by “God” Reality Itself: everything that has, is, and will happen (which is how I understand the Hebrew YHVH, a form of the verb “to be”), then I don’t see the problem.

 If you want to stay Jewish, you may have to do something similar.